Pa. Ranjith: Film career

 Studio Green signed up Pa.
-Ranjith to direct a film for their production house and in December 2012, he confirmed that he would shortly begin work on a project titled Sarpatta Paramparai with Karthi in the lead role, though production was subsequently delayed and did not take off as planned.
+Ranjith to direct a film for them and in December 2012, he confirmed that he would shortly begin work on a project titled Sarpatta Paramparai, with Karthi in the lead role, though the production was subsequently delayed and did not take off as planned.
 In July 2013, it was announced that the pair would collaborate on a new script and that Sarpatta Parambarai and their ongoing venture, Madras, were two different scripts.
 Although the producers liked both scripts, Ranjith decided to shoot Madras first as Karthi had accidentally read the script of Madras and liked its concept and characters.
 Ranjith also informed that some changes were made to the script to accommodate Karthi in the lead role.
 Also featuring Catherine Tresa and Kalaiyarasan in prominent roles, Madras told the story of a dispute over a political message written on wall in North Chennai and how the region's political rivalry affects the inhabitants.
-Madras received highly positive reviews from critics, who praised the performances of the actors, as well as the technical aspects of the film.
+Upon release, it received highly positive reviews from critics, who praised the performances of the actors, as well as the technical aspects of the film.
 Udhav Naig, writing for The Hindu said, "Rarely does one get to see a Tamil film that reflects the social reality so closely and sketching a detailed account of life that the middle and the upper middle class know little about.
 Full marks to Pa.
 Ranjith for that".
 Writing for The New Indian Express, Malini Mannath said, "With an engaging screenplay, deft narration, well fleshed out characters and actors well cast, Madras captures the feel, flavour and ambiance of North Madras with perfect precision".
 Sify said, "Madras works big time as writer and director Ranjith has given priority to his script, which hooks the audiences straightaway.
 It is a triumph of honest writing and heartfelt dialogues.
 It is a gutsy and outstanding film".

 He began pre-production work for a venture starring Suriya in October 2014, after the actor approached him being impressed with Madras.
-The project was put on hold, after Soundarya Rajinikanth approached him for a story and he began working on Kabali (2016) featuring Rajinikanth in the title role.
-The film released in theatres on 22 July 2016 and received mixed reviews from critics.
+The project was put on hold, after Soundarya Rajinikanth approached him for a story and he began working on Kabali (2016), featuring Rajinikanth in the titular role.
+It released in theatres on 22 July 2016 and received mixed reviews from critics.
+However, it took a huge opening and was Tamil cinema's highest grosser at the time.